wp-plugins/facebook-feed-grabber/readme.txt

 1. The options page.

 == Changelog ==

+= 0.6 =
+* Change the functions used to display a feed to be in the class 'ffg'.
+I will likely leave fb_feed() indefinitely for the bulk of people who are just displaying one feed.
+Feed back on this would be welcomed.

 = 0.5.2 =
 * Fixed bug.
 The page link displayed before the feed had an invalid link due to getting the page name instead of the page id.